alexyuen/HTML-Parser-for-Mafia/README.md

 This Java application helps users manage and moderate online Mafia games.
-The application parses HTML in a forum thread, keeping track of custom mafia commands and generating information such as vote counts and post counts.
+It connects to a forum thread and parses the HTML, keeping track of custom mafia commands and generating information such as vote counts and post counts.

 The primary goal of this tool is to assist Game Moderators in managing and keeping track of their games; it is not a substitute for actual policing!
 Game Moderators should still be actively monitoring their game thread.

 If you are a Game Moderator and would like to use this tool, feel free to message me with a link to your mafia thread and I’ll send you a download link.